Alfredo Pérez Rubalcaba: Resignation and later life

 Due to the bad results of the party in the 2014 European Parliament election, Rubalcaba resigned on 26 May 2014.
 He delayed his resignation for a few months to ensure his party voted 'yes' to Juan Carlos I's abdication.
 After a leadership election, Rubalcaba was succeeded by the newly elected Secretary General Pedro Sánchez on 13 July 2014.

 In September 2016 it was announced that Pérez Rubalcaba would return to his position as Chemistry professor at the Complutense University of Madrid.
 He also joined the editorial board of El País, of which he was part until July 2018.

 Rubalcaba's successor Pedro Sánchez offered him the chance to run as PSOE candidate for the Mayor of Madrid in the 2019 Madrid City Council election, but he declined.

 Death

 Rubalcaba was admitted to the Puerta de Hierro Hospital, in Majadahonda, on 8 May 2019 when he had suffered a severe stroke after teaching in the university.
 He died two days later, aged 67.
 The PSOE cancelled all the acts of the first day of the campaign for local elections.
 He had a funeral with state honours at the Congress of Deputies.

 On 3 November 2020, Interior Minister Fernando Grande-Marlaska announced that he would posthumously award Rubalcaba with the police force's highest honours, to commemorate his work against organised crime and terrorism, in particular against ETA during Zapatero's government.
+In February 2025, the minister also granted him the Grand Cross of the Order of Merit for Security.